Accelerated Resolution Therapy® (ART)

-Accelerated Resolution Therapy® (ART) is a form of psychotherapy which combines bilateral eye movements with evidence-based therapy techniques (e.g. Gestalt Psychology, Psychodynamic Therapy, Cognitive Behavioral Therapy, and Guided Imagery).
+Dr. Armer is Master Accelerated Resolution Therapy® (ART) Certified.
+She has trained at both the Basic and Advanced levels.
+ART is a form of psychotherapy which combines bilateral eye movements with proven therapy techniques (e.g. Gestalt Psychology, Psychodynamic Therapy, Cognitive Behavioral Therapy, and Guided Imagery).

 How does ART work?

-The bilateral eye movements in ART can help reduce physical sensations (e.g. physical tension, increased heart rate, stomach upset) that often come up when you imagine upsetting situations.
-When you add visualization, such as imagining a specific positive scene in your mind, bilateral eye movements can also change the way distressing memories are stored in the brain.
+In ART, BLS promotes relaxation that reduces physical sensations like tension, increased heart rate, and stomach upset.
+These sensations often arise when you think of upsetting situations.
+Adding visualization, such as picturing a positive scene, to lateral eye movements can change how distressing memories are stored in the brain.

 Is ART Hypnosis?

-Even though ART uses eye movements it is NOT hypnosis.
+Even though ART uses eye movements, it is NOT hypnosis.
 You are alert and are always in control of the entire ART session.
-The trained ART therapist is primarily serving as a guide, helping move you through the ART protocol and providing opportunities to experience relaxation throughout the process.
+The certified ART practitioner helps guide you through the ART protocol.
+They also make sure the eye movements help you relax during the process.

 Why try ART?

-ART can often reduce the amount of time needed to experience the benefits of therapy, making it more cost effective.
-Significant improvement is usually seen within 1-6 sessions.
-Complex trauma can take more time, however, in most cases, individuals also leave ART sessions feeling more positive and calm.
+Significant improvement is usually seen within 1 to 6 sessions.
+Complex trauma may take longer to heal.
+However, most people leave ART sessions feeling more positive and calm.

 You do not have to talk about your trauma or upsetting situations with the trained ART therapist.
-Instead, you can focus only on visualizing these situations in your mind while the therapist carefully guides you through the ART protocol.
-This can be very helpful if talking about your upsetting experiences with others triggers intense emotions or physical reactions for you.
+You can picture situations in your mind as the therapist guides you through the ART protocol.
+This can help a lot if discussing your tough experiences with others brings up strong feelings or physical reactions.

-You also can control which aspects of the trauma to process.
-For example, you can decide to focus on only the most challenging aspects that represent your traumatic experience.
-You do not need to focus on every single upsetting experience for ART to create healing and you can decide how much relaxation is needed during the process.
+You can control which parts of the trauma to process.
+You can decide to focus on only the most challenging parts that represent your trauma.
+You do not need to focus on every single upsetting experience for ART to create healing.

 Is ART evidence-based?

-If you are interested in learning more about the research that has been conducted on ART, the International Society of Accelerated Resolution Therapy (IS-ART) maintains information and links to the research on ART.
+If you want to learn more about ART research check out the International Society of Accelerated Resolution Therapy (IS-ART).
+Their website has information and links to the research on ART.

 For more information, visit Accelerated Resolution Therapy® or check out the ART brochure.